Zijad Delić: Interfaith activity

 Delić introduced regular interfaith programs while working in British Columbia.
 In April 2004, he helped organize a meeting between Muslim leaders and rabbis and members of the Beth Tikvah and Ahavat Olam Synagogues in the Vancouver area.
 The purpose of this groundbreaking discussion was to reach out across the divide between the Muslim and Jewish communities.
 This led to the creation of the annual Muslim-Jewish Peace Walk.

-In 2007, Delić became the first Muslim ever to be a guest speaker at the Canadian Conference of Catholic Bishopss in Cornwall, Ontario.
+In 2007, Delić became the first Muslim ever to be a guest speaker at the Canadian Conference of Catholic Bishops in Cornwall, Ontario.
 At the conference, Delić shared the story of how his best friend was a Catholic while growing up in Bosnia, and how they had been oblivious to the ethnic and religious conflict around them.

 Delić has also lectured at Ottawa's Lay School of Theology, a school sponsored jointly by the Anglican Diocese of Ottawa, and by the Ottawa Presbyteries of the Presbyterian and United Churches.